espipj/TFG/documentacion/files/Http/Controllers/GanaderiasController.php.txt

     /**
      * Function that show the edition form of an Ganaderia.
      *
-     * @param $Ganaderia id of the Ganaderia we want to edit.
+     * @param integer $Ganaderia id of the Ganaderia we want to edit.
      * @return \Illuminate\Contracts\View\Factory|\Illuminate\View\View
      */
     public function show_edit($Ganaderia){